 THE GREAT GOLD DISCONNECT: How The Market Has Severely Undervalued The Gold Price

-The Fed and Central bank magicians have fooled the audience with a clever slight of hand that a newly printed $100 bill, which costs 13 cents each to produce, is worth $100 in gold, it isn’t.
+The Fed and Central Bank magicians have fooled the audience with a clever sleight of hand that a newly printed $100 bill, which costs 13 cents each to produce, is worth $100 in gold, it isn’t.
 However, the skyrocketing gold price hasn’t been BAKED INTO THE CAKE YET, but it will.

-Before I show you the Gold Supply Disconnect, let’s look at this interesting chart which show the falling ore grades of five different gold producing countries:
+Before I show you the Gold Supply Disconnect, let’s look at this interesting chart which shows the falling ore grades of five different gold-producing countries:

 At one time (1900), the average gold ore grade in the world was over 20 grams per ton...
 32 grams equals one troy ounce.
 Today, the top gold miners are struggling to produce gold at a little more than 1.2 grams per ton.
 Back when Nixon dropped the U.S. Dollar-Gold peg in 1971, the average gold ore grade from these five countries was approximately 8-10 grams per ton... nearly EIGHT TIMES higher than today.